JaanJanno/ConsultationWeb/README.md

 3. In command line write `mvn spring-boot:run`
 4. Server should now be accessible from `localhost:8080`.
 5. `mvn eclipse:eclipse` will generate the files to import to Eclipse.
 After that you can `import existing projects`.
+*important:
+We have used lombock to generate boilerplate codes like setters and getters and constructors.
+The below link is the procedure to use lombock: https://projectlombok.org/

 To run the server you only need `mvn spring-boot:run`